git-moss/DrivenByMoss-Documentation/Installation.md

 ### Adding and configuring devices

+**IMPORTANT**: Since DrivenByMoss v26 the native MIDI ports of Reaper are used.
+Therefore, they need to be enabled in the Reaper MIDI settings!
+For the outputs make sure that the option "Do not send reset messages" is enabled, otherwise you will have strange effects!
+Sending MIDI clock can be activated for the output if necessary.

 The DrivenByMoss window consists of three parts:

 1. The list of the configured controllers.
 The listbox before the controller name depicts if he controller is active (checked) or deactivated.